Maine's commitment to High Achievers

 Focus on Educational Equity

-It is the philosophy of the Maine Department of Education that all Maine students receive equitable access to enriched educational opportunities when evidence of high performance capacity in intellectual, creative, artistic, leadership, and/or specific academic areas arise in a student's natural learning environemnt.
+It is the philosophy of the Maine Department of Education that all Maine students receive equitable access to enriched educational opportunities when evidence of high-performance capacity in intellectual, creative, artistic, leadership, and/or specific academic areas arise in a student's natural learning environment.
 The Maine DOE is committed to providing supports to schools that assist with establishment and implementation of responsive advanced programming designed to meet the needs of any student in a targeted and flexible way at the time the student needs it most.

 Like all students, Maine's highest capacity students need differentiation in their class work all day, every day.
-Using multi-tiered systems of supports, Maine schools can meet the needs of these learners in a deliberate and responsive way.
+Using multi-tiered systems of supports Maine schools can meet the needs of these learners in a deliberate and responsive way.
 MTSS-X is a framework that addresses the academic, social and emotional, and behavioral needs of accelerated learners within three distinct levels of instruction and intervention.

 Where do high ability learners fit within the MTSS Structure?